ant-design/ant-design-pro-site/docs/uset-ypescript.en-US.md

 type: Advanced
 ---

-TypeScript 是 javascript 的一个超集，对 javascript 增加了很多有用的特性：
+TypeScript is a superset of javascript that adds a lot of useful features to javascript:
 * Type annotations and compile-time type checking
 * Type inference
 * Type erasure